hdoupe/mesh/README.md

 - how to easily integrate a library written in Fortran with a library written in Python
 - how to easily integrate Python libraries that are likely to have incompatible dependency requirements

-We want to solve this problems in such a way that users need no knowledge of messaging queues, serialization techniques, or remote-procedure-protocols.
+We want to solve these problems in such a way that users need no knowledge of messaging queues, serialization techniques, or remote-procedure-protocols.

 Approach
 ---------